Bruce Swedien

 Swedien first achieved widespread recognition as engineer with Frankie Valli and the Four Seasons' 1962 single "Big Girls Don't Cry" which sold over one million copies and stayed at number one on the Billboard Hot 100 for five weeks.

-Swedien won 5 Grammy Awards for Best Engineered Album for his work with Michael Jackson and Quincy Jones.
+Swedien won 5 Grammy Awards for Best Engineered Album for his work with Jackson and Jones.
 He received 13 additional nominations.

 Early life and education

 Swedien was born on April 19, 1934, in Minneapolis, Minnesota.
-His parents, Ellsworth and Louise (Perusse) Swedien, both of Swedish descent, were both classically-trained musicians, leading Swedien to develop a passion for music and recording at an early age.
+His parents, Ellsworth and Louise (Perusse) Swedien, Ellsworth of Swedish descent, and Louise of French descent, were both classically-trained musicians, leading Swedien to develop a passion for music and recording at an early age.
 His father bought him a disc recording machine when he was 10 and a professional tape recorder after graduating high school.

-Swedien studied electrical engineering with a minor in music at the University of Minnesota but did not graduate.
+Swedien studied electrical engineering with a minor in music at the University of Minnesota.